SEWER AND DRAIN REPAIR

 If you have a drain that constantly clogs, especially in the lowest level of your property; it might come from an obstruction in your sewer pipe.

 Another issue to watch for is suddenly damp and soft ground in your backyard; particularly if it is not raining.
-This is a definite sign that there is a leak in the sewer line.
+This is a definite sign that there is a leak in the sewer line; and drainage repair is then necessary.
 The sewer line normally extends from your home, all the way through your front lawn into the city’s sewage system.
 If you have a break in your sewer line, you will see change on your lawn; for instance you may find a wet area of grass when it has not rained recently.

 Flushing Debris down the Toilet